Methodologies for conducting research in an indigenous context

 AbstractThis article introduces researchers in the library and information sciences to indigenous research methods by describing the context of indigenous peoples and how their indigeneity is defined.
 It also outlines why these methodologies are important and by describing a series of guiding principles, how the methods can be applied in indigenous research settings.
 An important aspect of the article is the consideration of whether non-indigenous researchers can be effectively users of the methodologies outlined.
 The use of indigenous research methods in New Zealand through kaupapa Māori methods are provided as a case study.

-.
-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
-The default CC option for the journal is CC-BY-NC
+Authors retain copyright and grant the journal right of first publication with the work.
+The work is licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 Authors are able to distribute the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.